Serial Communication

 L6: ml5.js Serial

-In this lesson, we’ll introduce machine learning frameworks like Runway ML and ml5js and show how to use them with Arduino.
+In this lesson, we’ll introduce machine learning frameworks like ml5.js and show how to use them with Arduino.
+Specifically, we’ll use ml5’s BodyPose model for real-time pose estimation and send body keypoint data to Arduino via Web Serial.

 This website was developed by Professor Jon E. Froehlich and the Makeability Lab using Just the Docs.
 If you found the website useful or use it in your teaching, we'd love to hear from you: jonf@cs.uw.edu.
 This website and all code is open source (website GitHub, Arduino GitHub, p5js GitHub).
 You can find the MakeabilityLab_Arduino_Library here.
 Found an error?
 File a GitHub Issue.